-Israel may be one of the world’s vegan capitals.
-It is also a global pomegranate paradise.
-During my last visit to the Israel recently, I drank deeply of the juice of one of the country’s oldest indigenous fruit species.
+Israel is one of the world’s vegan capitals.
+It is also a pomegranate paradise.
+During my recent visit to Israel, I drank deeply of the juice of one of the country’s oldest indigenous fruit species.

-A sip can feel like an instant immune booster injected straight into your veins, which may not be that far from the truth.
-Apart from exceptional clarity of the crimson-coloured juice, pomegranates are brimful of vitamins including A, B, and C. The juice is also a good source of essential minerals such as iron and calcium.
+Folklore has it that the fruit is chock-a-block with healing properties, particularly for heart health and blood circulation.
+Research backs it up.Just a sip can feel like an immune boost injected straight into your veins – it may not be that far from the truth.
+Apart from exceptional clarity of the crimson-coloured juice, pomegranates are brimful of vitamins A, B, and C. The juice is also a good source of essential minerals such as iron and calcium.

-There’s some evidence to show that the juice has more antioxidants than red wine, green tea, blueberries, and cranberries, according to scientific research.
+There’s some evidence to show that the juice has more antioxidants than red wine, green tea, blueberries, and cranberries.
 Researchers at Haifa University say that pomegranate juice is good for cardiovascular health and blood pressure.
-Other Israeli research suggests that it can ease the symptoms of rheumatoid arthritis.
+Other Israeli research suggests that pomegranate juice can ease the symptoms of rheumatoid arthritis.

-However, wine experts say that fermenting pomegranates may not necessarily boost health benefits.
+Wine experts point out that fermenting pomegranates may not necessarily boost health benefits.
 That’s because, as with red grapes, the most nutrients are in the fruit flesh, juice and skin.

 And of course, pomegranates are just one of many ingredients that put Israel firmly on the global gastronomic map.
 World-renowned Israeli celebrity Yonatan Roshfeld is the draw card.

 Among his many claims to fame, Roshfeld has developed world-class kosher cuisine at his flagship Herbert Samuel restaurant in Tel Aviv.